Duet3D/RepRapFirmware/BuildInstructions.md

 5. Open Eclipse and import RepRapFirmware, FreeRTOS, RRFLibraries and CoreNG projects.

-6. Right click "RepRapFirmware" project and select Properties.
-Go To "C/C++ Build -> Settings" and change the path: /usr/local/bin/ (or some other other path where arm-none-eabi-g++ and other binaries are located)

-7. Do the same for CoreNG project.
+6. The build depends on the Eclipse workspace variable 'GccPath_Arm_7_2018_q2" being set to the directory where your arm-none-eabi-g++ compiler resides.
+To set it, go to Windows -> Preferences -> C/C++ -> Build -> Build Variables and click "Add..."

-8. Build CoreNG, FreeRTOS and RRFLibraries first, then RepRapFirmware.
+7. Build CoreNG, FreeRTOS and RRFLibraries first, then RepRapFirmware.
 See the instructions for Windows (above) for the configurations needed.